Updated 2014-03-01 14:29:57 -0500

 - Series order not updated: When the order of the works in a series is changed, this change is not properly reflected in either the work blurb or the summary at the top of the work.
 Clicking on the series title will show the series in its proper order, but the works will be labeled with the wrong part numbers.
 The series information at the bottom of the work text is updated correctly.
 This problem does not seem to resolve itself with time, but it's been reported to our coders to work on a fix.

-Embedding video from Viddler: There is currently a flaw in Viddler's embed code – it leaves the "http:" off the front of the source location.
-If you are using Viddler, you will need to manually adjust the code to be:
+- If you are using Viddler, you will need to manually adjust the code to be:

-Embedding video from YouTube:YouTube has the same flaw in its embed code as Viddler.
-If you are using YouTube, you will need to manually adjust the code to be
+- If you are using YouTube, you will need to manually adjust the code to be:

-- Pasting with quote marks: Several versions of the major browsers are inconsistently converting regular quote marks to angled smart quotes when pasting in code.
-These smart quotes will be stripped out by the parser, rendering the code unusable and causing the entire embed to be stripped out.
+- Pasting with quote marks: Several versions of the major browsers are inconsistently converting regular quote marks to angled smart quotes when pasting in HTML code - for example, embed code - with attributes enclosed in quotes.
+These smart quotes in the HTML code will be stripped out by the parser, rendering the code unusable and causing the entire embed to be stripped out.
 You'll need to manually go through the pasted code and replace the “smart” angled quotes with "straight" double quotes.
-Unfortunately, we can't give reliable browser recommendations here, as this behaviour seems to depend heavily on browser versions on different platforms.
+Unfortunately, we can't give reliable browser recommendations here, as this behaviour seems to vary for browser versions on different platforms.

 - Can't embed audio files using Google's Flash player: Google has disabled the Flash file many sites were using for embedding mp3s.
 If you used Google's player to post podfic to the Archive, the streaming interface won't be available.
 Instead, we have made available the open source player Dewplayer for embedding audio files in your work.
 Please see our post Just Press Play!
 (Podfic Embedding on the AO3) for more information.